aqibisbiqa/generative-watermarking/README.md

-# PSyDUCK: Perfectly Secure Steganographic Diffusion Models
+# PSYDUCK: Perfectly-secure Steganography Yielded by Diffusion model Usage

 Diffusion models offer a unique avenue for steganography (communicating secrets through mundane cover media).
 We leverage the added noise in the late-stage denoising steps and the performance of modern VQ-VAEs to establish a reliable, high capacity steganographic channel.